aws/aws-lc/crypto/fipsmodule/FIPS.md

 ## RNG design

-FIPS 140-3 requires use of one of its Deterministic Random Bit Generators (DRBGs, also called Pseudo-Random Number Generators, PRNGs).
+FIPS 140-3 requires the use of one of its Deterministic Random Bit Generators (DRBGs, also called Pseudo-Random Number Generators, PRNGs).
 In AWS-LC, we use CTR-DRBG with AES-256 exclusively from which `RAND_bytes` produces its output.
 The DRBG state is kept in a thread-local structure and is seeded using the configured entropy source.
 The CTR-DRBG is periodically reseeded from the entropy source during calls to `RAND_bytes`.
 The rest of the library obtains random data from `RAND_bytes`.

 The FIPS DRBGs allow “additional input” to be fed into a given call.
 We use this feature to be as robust as possible against state duplication from process forks and VM copies.
 A caller may supply bytes that will be XOR'd into the generated “additional input” using  `RAND_bytes_with_additional_data`.

 FIPS requires that RNG state be zeroed when the process exits.
-In order to implement this, all per-thread RNG states are tracked in a linked list and a [destructor function](https://github.com/aws/aws-lc/blob/main/crypto/fipsmodule/rand/rand.c#L251) is included which clears them.
+In order to implement this, all per-thread RNG states are tracked in a linked list and a [destructor function](https://github.com/aws/aws-lc/blob/eb58525ce1704c5183af9aa28f50945c11fe5a0d/crypto/fipsmodule/rand/rand.c#L251) is included which clears them.
 In order for this to be safe in the presence of threads, a lock is used to stop all other threads from using the RNG once this process has begun.
 Thus the main thread exiting may cause other threads to deadlock, and drawing on entropy in a destructor function may also deadlock.

 ## AWS-LC-FIPS v1.0 Entropy Source